OSHA News Release - (Archived) Table of Contents|

 The agreement was reached simultaneously with the issuance of unclassified OSHA citations for alleged health and safety violations of OSHA's trenching standards, which occurred while the company was working as a prime contractor for the University of Pennsylvania.

 OSHA initiated an inspection on Oct.
-5, 1999 in response to an anonymous complaint alleging that employees were working in unsloped excavations more than five feet deep while installing 20 and 16 inch water mains on 38th Street between Spruce and Walnut Streets in
+5, 1999 in response to an anonymous complaint alleging that employees were working in unsloped excavations more than five feet deep while installing 20 and 16 inch water mains on 38th Street between Spruce and Walnut Streets in Philadelphia, Pa.

 "I applaud A.P.
 Construction management for its full cooperation and commitment to improving worker safety.
 Their new safety program will go above and beyond the standards required by the Occupational Safety and Health Act," states Richard Soltan, OSHA regional administrator.